compilit/compilit-fluentj/README.md

 English.
 I've chosen a more functional approach for the fluent API then the more common OOP paradigm where you get limited options after each word.

 At first I wasn't convinced.
 And I still am not convinced!
-But I just get goose bumps whenever I see this.
+But I do like the way it looks.
 Behold a simple switch:

 ```java